jmoz/blog.jmoz.co.uk/source/_posts/2013-07-31-increase-your-twitter-followers.markdown

 {% img http://i.imgur.com/qe9dsmw.png %}

 I've noticed a lot of new related followers, e.g. developers and programmers, so all in all the script has been pretty useful for me.
-The reason this has worked is that I've selected my keywords and hashtags accordingly - emulating human behaviour - rather than blanket spamming people.
+The reason this has worked is that I've selected my keywords and hashtags accordingly, rather than blanket spamming random unrelated tweets.
 I'm looking to build on it and create a simple web app others can sign up and use also.

 You need to be careful with this, as if not used honestly but in a spammy manner, [there could be consequences](http://socialtimes.com/favoriting-tweets-bad-twitter-strategy_b131137); however, you could eliminate the build-up of favourites by writing another script that loops over your favourites list and simply calls the API's `favorites.destroy`.